ros2/demos/composition/README.md

 `Q`: Why use node composition?

-`A`: Node composition avoids the overhead of marshaling and unmarshaling messages by allowing nodes to be instantiated within the same process.
+`A`: Node composition avoids the overhead of marshalling and unmarshaling messages by allowing nodes to be instantiated within the same process.

 ## **References**